benrhughes/wxr.net/README.md

 #wxr.net

-wxr.net is a simple API for creating Wordpress export files, in Wordpress' WXR format.
+wxr.net is a simple API for creating files to be imported into Wordpress, using the WXR format.

 ## Usage
 ``` csharp